mongodb/docs/source/reference/commands.rst

    The value (i.e. ``1`` above), does not effect the operation of the command.

-.. mongodb:command:: availableQueryOptions
+.. dbcommand:: availableQueryOptions

    { "options" : 254, "ok" : 1 }

 TODO no documentation exists, and the response I get is the above

-.. mongodb:command:: serverStatus
+.. dbcommand:: serverStatus

    The ``serverStatus`` command returns a document that provides an overview of the database process' state.
 The command takes the